-Cooperation Long Island is a collective of individuals and organizations empowered to provide mutual aid.
+Cooperation Long Island is a collective of individuals and organizations empowered to provide information and resources via a mutual aid network.

 "Mutual aid is just the latest name for the 'we' based social care structures Indigenous people have been practicing since time immemorial." - Four Directions Mutual Aid